maths/moodle-qtype_stack/doc/en/CAS/Number_bases.md

 ## Input options

-Students need to type in their answer, If the teacher's answer uses the intert `basen` function then the input automatically adapts and assumes the students' answer will also be in the same base.
+Students need to type in their answer, If the teacher's answer uses the `basen` function then the input automatically adapts and assumes the students' answer will also be in the same base.

 ## Adding test cases to questions